spyren/Mecrisp-Cube/README.md

 </table>

 # 4TH Calculator (Mecrisp-Cube calc branch)
-I am using HP calculators for more than 45 years.
-I wrote my very first program on a HP-41.
+I am using HP calculators for more than 45 years and wrote my very first program on a HP-41.
 There are many excellent HP calculator emulators for PCs and smart phones and HP still sells pocket [calculators]([https://www.hp.com/us-en/calculators.html](https://hpofficesupply.com/product-category/calculators/)).
 Why should I build one by myself?
 The HP-15 Collector’s Edition could be the right one and it even can emulate the HP-16,